 Questions If Seeking A Vaginal Birth After C-Section

-If you have had a caesarean previously or have a scar on your uterus (e.g. from fibroid removal, abnormalities repaired or any uterine surgery which leaves a scar) and would like a vaginal birth, here are some extra questions you might like to ask:
+If you have previously had a c-section or have a scar on your uterus (e.g. from fibroid removal or any uterine surgery which leaves a scar) and would like a vaginal birth, here are some extra questions you might like to ask:

-- How do you feel about me going past my estimated date and how long before you will recommend a caesarean?
+- How do you feel about me going beyond my estimated due date, and how long before you will recommend a c-section?

 - When I go into labour, what monitoring will you recommend?